-The Crown-owned land at the summit of Maungakiekie (now known as One Tree Hill) is declared a public reserve.
+The Crown-owned land at the summit of Maungakiekie One Tree Hill is declared a public reserve.
 Quarrying is still taking place on the volcanic cone.

-The One Tree Hill Estate is renamed Cornwall Park after the Duke and Duchess of Cornwall & York in honour of their visit to New Zealand in 1901.
-It is officially gifted to the people of New Zealand in 1901, but it takes two more years before developments are complete.
+The One Tree Hill Estate is renamed Cornwall Park after the Duke and Duchess of Cornwall and York in honour of their visit to Aotearoa New Zealand in 1901.
+It was officially gifted to the people of Aotearoa New Zealand in 1901, but it will take two more years before the park is open to the public.

-The Cornwall Park Trust Board held its first meeting to commence management of the park in fulfillment of Sir John’s vision.
+On August 24th, the Cornwall Park Trust Board hold its first meeting to commence management of the park in fulfilment of Sir John’s vision.

-American landscape architect Austin Strong works closely with Sir John Logan Campbell to create a park plan and landscape design to be enjoyed by all New Zealanders.
-The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenity whilst highlighting the natural beauty of the slopes of Maungakiekie
+American landscape architect Austin Strong works closely with Sir John to create a park plan and landscape design to be enjoyed by all New Zealanders.
+The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenities whilst highlighting the natural beauty of the slopes of Maungakiekie.

-The Auckland Golf Club, of which Sir John was president, is allowed to lease a portion of Cornwall Park on a temporary basis.
+The Auckland Golf Club, of which Sir John was president, is allowed to lease a portion of Cornwall Park temporarily.

 Sir John is knighted by the King of England.

-Huia Lodge is opened to the public.
-It is built in the Queen Anne Revival style to house the park caretaker and serve as a stop-off point for visitors making their way to the tihi (summit) of Maungakiekie.
+On August 26th, Huia Lodge and Cornwall Park are open to the public.
+Huia Lodge is built in the Queen Anne Revival style to house the park caretaker and serve as a stop-off point for visitors making their way to the tihi (summit) of Maungakiekie.
 The front room was designed as a tea parlour for visitors, with refreshments served on sunny days.

-The summit road is opened to traffic and Campbell gifts an additional 41.6 hectares of adjacent land to the park.
+The summit road is opened to traffic and Sir John gifts an additional 41.6 hectares of adjacent land to the park.

 A further 57.6 hectares are added to the parkland and the kiosk (now the Cornwall Park Bistro) is constructed.